cityofaustin/Residential-Permitting/_projects/1-general-process/inspect.md

 ---

 Inspections are required as you build your permitted project and when you're finished with the project.
-Inspections make sure all of your work is safe, and that your project will last a long time.
+Inspections make sure all of your work is safe and that your project will last a long time.

 ---